1-800-991-0783

 Why Physical Security Is Important

-Good physical security will protect your business and employees from emergencies.
-It will also protect against day-to-day risks like theft and negligence while helping you control access to valuable assets and manage who is in your facility.
+Good physical security will protect your business and employees during emergencies, like workplace violence and natural disasters.
+It will also protect against day-to-day risks like theft and negligence, managing who is in your facility and who has access to your valuable equipment.

-The security risks a business will face change from year to year.
-Today, some o the main threats businesses face include:
+The security threats a business will face change from year to year.
+Today, some of the main threats businesses face have been found to include:

-Although these threats continuously change, the assets every business must protect remain the same: their people, facilities, and equipment.
-Companies also need to ensure that they meet regulatory compliance and protect the keys used to access those assets.
+While these threats will constantly change, the assets every business must protect remain the same: their people, facilities, and equipment.
+They must also manage access to these assets, protecting entryways, personal credentials like ID cards, and physical keys.

 Chapter 2